8b2eef7c901269e8e9a6ec532d57b6b1/supremereality/README.md

 - delete app folder using `rm -rf supremereality`
 - git clone (this repo)
 - apply any options
-- update start shell script (the default .jar generated may have a different filename due to higher version, so you may have to chaneg execstart target slightly)
+- update start shell script (the default .jar generated may have a different filename due to higher version, so you may have to change execstart target slightly)

 ### Restart Service